 If your child has a narrow palate and is experiencing orthodontic issues such as crowding, impacted teeth or a cross bite your dentist may recommend orthodontic treatment with a palatal expander.
-In today's blog our Surrey and Langley orthodontists explain what a palatal expander is and how it works.
+In today's blog our Vancouver orthodontists explain what a palatal expander is and how it works.

 Palatal expanders are orthodontic appliances used to help increase the width of a child's upper jaw (the maxilla) in order to help correct orthodontic issues such as a cross bite, crowded teeth or impacted teeth.
 Palatal expanders are so effective that they are among the most commonly prescribed orthodontic appliances for young children.